grafi-tt/sayhisort/README.md

 ![Benchmark on Ryzen 9 9950X by 1.5M items of 64bit integers (Clang 21.1.0)](bench_result/clang.png)

-Other block merge sort implementations ([WikiSort](https://github.com/BonzaiThePenguin/WikiSort/), [octosort](https://github.com/scandum/octosort) and [GrailSort](https://github.com/Mrrl/GrailSort)) uses a pre-allocated buffer that stores 512 items.
+Note that other block merge sort implementations ([WikiSort](https://github.com/BonzaiThePenguin/WikiSort/), [octosort](https://github.com/scandum/octosort) and [GrailSort](https://github.com/Mrrl/GrailSort)) uses a pre-allocated buffer that stores 512 items.
 Though the buffer is claimed to be crucial for performance, SayhiSort exhibits competitive speed.

 You may notice SayhiSort performs poorly on some data, compared to WikiSort and octosort.
 This shows whether each algorithm is tuned to already sorted data.
 Since SayhiSort is still fast on those data, the author believes there's no problem at all.